HackYourFuture/Node.js/week1/README.md

 Read the following article and code along: [Introduction into Node.js](https://codeburst.io/the-only-nodejs-introduction-youll-ever-need-d969a47ef219)

-Software builds on other software.
-Node.js is powerful because it allows us to use software others have written to help build our own unique applications.
-In Node.js these are called `modules`/`packages`/`dependencies` (can be used interchangeably).
-An easy way to get access to these is by using the Node Package Manager, also known as `npm`.

-Read the following article and code along: [A Beginner’s Guide to npm — the Node Package Manager](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/)

-It is also powerful because we can use the language we already know, JavaScript, to write backend applications.
-Watch the following video and code along: [Node.js Crash Course](https://www.youtube.com/watch?v=fBNz5xF-Kx4)

 ## 3. The client-server model

 The client-server model is one of the most important concepts within web development.
 The easiest way to explain this concept is by using an analogy.